Overview of air pollutants

 - Hydrogen fluoride

-Concerns about acidifying pollutants arise as the deposition of acidifying species can have adverse effects on buildings and vegetation, as well as acidifying streams and lakes and damaging the aquatic environment.
+Concerns about acidifying pollutants arise as when acidifying species settle and accumulate they can have adverse effects on buildings and vegetation, as well as acidifying streams and lakes and damaging the aquatic environment.
 Eutrophying pollutants enrich soils or rivers and lakes through rain with higher levels of nitrogen, thereby disturbing the natural balance of nutrient levels and diversity of species in sensitive environments.
 Ground level ozone precursors play a key role in ozone formation and ozone can affect human health and damage plants and crops.

 Particulate matter (PM) is also formed from the long-range transport of precursor gases forming PM through atmospheric processes.

-Local air quality can also be affected by emissions of air quality pollutants.
+Local air quality can also be affected by emissions of air pollutants.
 High concentrations of air pollutants are known to be harmful to human health and the environment.
-In addition to the pollutants which affect transboundary pollution, the concentration of the following pollutants are monitored under the Air Quality Directive and Air Quality Strategy for England, Scotland, Wales and Northern Ireland (PDF):
+In addition to the pollutants which affect transboundary pollution, the NAEI also reports on emissions of pollutants for which the concentrations are subject to air quality objectives and controls under the Air Quality Standards Regulations (2010)

 - Particulate Matter